ztachip/ztachip/Documentation/tensor_programmer_guide.md

 Example above loads 2 stream programs from DDR memory.
 The stream programs are lookup/interpolation tables between input and output values.

-In the example, as data being transfered from DDR to PCORE, data is also being processed by stream processor's program #0
+In the example, as data is being transferred from DDR to PCORE, data is also being processed by stream processor's program #0

-And as data being transfered from PCORE to DDR, data is also being processed by stream processor's program #1
+And as data is being transferred from PCORE to DDR, data is also being processed by stream processor's program #1

 ## CALLBACK